Last Updated November, 2020

 You may be a traveler who has visited half of the world, or you may be a dreamer who hasn’t been outside of your own country yet.

 Moving abroad is always exciting and intimidating at the same time.
-There are so many nuances to consider and decide on.
+There are so many things to consider and decide on before the move.
 Even though some of them may work differently for different people, a few still stay the same.
 If you are ready to bring your travels to the next level and move abroad, answer the following questions first.
 Be honest with yourself.

 So… let’s go.